Ottawa player is 1st in NHL to test positive for COVID-19

 Ottawa players, coaches and others have been advised to remain isolated, monitor their health and seek advice from team medical staff.
-It was not immediately clear if any others around the team had been tested, and the NHL is not mandating that.
+The NHL is not mandating testing.

 “The current state of medical advice is that people should likely not be tested unless they are symptomatic,” deputy commissioner Bill Daly told The Associated Press by email Wednesday.
 “That doesn’t mean that potentially exposed individuals shouldn’t take proper precautions such as adhering to self-quarantine principles as necessary and immediately reporting to medical staff should they become symptomatic.”